 Cochise College has developed an extensive career information system.
 This includes broad coverage of colleges and universities (both state and national) to which a student may transfer.
 The service also encompasses military, vocational and trade schools.
 The information includes entrance requirements, majors offered, courses offered, expenses, and general information about the institutions.
-Career information is available in the Division of Student Affairs.

-The main body of this service consists of job descriptions and related information for more than 36,000 occupations.
+The main body of this service consists of job descriptions and related information for more than 30,000 occupations.
 Included are descriptions of work performed, working conditions, training requirements, personal qualifications, method of entry, employment outlook, earnings, social, and psychological factors and references for further information.
+The service provides a variety of aptitude-interest tests to assist a student in selecting a career compatible to his or her interests and skills.
+Information on Arizona employment trends and employer preferences in selecting graduates is also available.